Update: This project has been completed. Click here.

 I can identify a few weaknesses in this study.
 First of all, the accounts are differently aged.
 The Lending Club portfolio is almost two years old, while the Prosper portfolio is only a year old, so there will be some differences there.
 Secondly, most notes will probably sell around 6-7% markup, so I may go months without an actual sale.
 This may mean the start of the project is a boring one indeed :)

 I have to admit that this project helps ease a distraction I’ve been having since LendingMemo began six months ago.
 My taxable Lending Club account has been easy for me to forget about.
 It only earns maybe $10-$20 per month, and has some B-grade notes I purchased before I knew much about peer to peer lending.
-In this way, I am not very attached to this account, and think the Liquidity Project is a chance to make my Lending Club experience simpler, giving me a reason to close the taxable account so I can completely focus on my Roth IRA (see the latest quarterly update).
+In this way, I am not very attached to this account, and think the Liquidity Project is a chance to make my Lending Club experience simpler, giving me a reason to close the taxable account so I can completely focus on my Roth IRA (see my Lending Club returns).

 I am excited to see what happens!
 I am eager to examine the profit a lender can make from his or her healthy notes that are being repaid on time, as this info might help develop additional p2p lending strategies for the future.